top of page

 but like coming home.

-Spaces that give breath back.
+Spaces that bring the breath back.

-Throughout the village there are retreat places
+Throughout the village there are places of retreat

 that feel like a gentle

-“I’m holding you.”
+“I am holding you.”

 Soft rooms, quiet corners, warm places,